DASSL/ClassDB/docs/Activity-Logging.md

 [ClassDB Home](Home) \| [Table of Contents](Table-of-Contents)

 ---
-# User Logging
+# Activity Logging

 _Authors: Steven Rollo, Sean Murthy_

-The ClassDB user logging system, created with `enableServerLogging.sql`, `addDDLMonitors.sql`, and `addLogMgmt.sql`, records the level of activity of each student user.
-Two specific metrics are recorded, DDL statements executed, and connections made to the DBMS.
-The systems for logging each metric are independent, and do not need to be installed together.
-This document will demonstrate how to work with both logging components.
+The ClassDB activity logging system, created with `enableServerLogging.sql`, `addDDLMonitors.sql`, and `addLogMgmt.sql`, records activities of each user.
+Two specific kinds of activities are recorded: DDL statements executed and connections made to the DBMS.
+The systems for logging each kind of activity are independent, and do not need to be installed together.
+This document demonstrates how to work with both logging components.

-## DDL Statement Logging
+## DDL Activity Logging
 ClassDB contains two event triggers that automatically execute a function when a DDL statement is executed.
 This function adds a new row to `ClassDB.DDLActivity`, a table which records every DDL operation performed by ClassDB users.
 The following table describes each column:

 | Column | Type | Description |